 The English ATAR course is focused on developing students' analytical, creative and critical thinking and communication skills in all language modes including writing, reading, viewing, speaking and listening.
-Students are encouraged to engage with texts from their contemporary world, with texts from the past and with texts from Australian and other cultures.
+Students are encouraged to engage with contemporary and historical texts, as well as those from Australian backgrounds and beyond.
 Such engagement helps students develop a sense of self, their world and their place.